Swift forEach vs for-in: Differences, Use Cases, and Mistakes

 }

-Example 2: Skipping values
+Example 4: Skipping values with for-in

 let numbers = [1, 2, 3, 4, 5]